 What happens during a stroke?

-Please review the info-graphic below "Moments Matter - A Complete Stroke Resource" courtesy of Crouse Hospital.
+Please review the info-graphic above "Moments Matter - A Complete Stroke Resource" courtesy of Crouse Hospital.
 And be sure to see our other stroke-related tips to help keep yourself safe: